Community-Engaged Researcher | Black Girlhood Scholar | Race & Gender Consultant

 ― bell hooks

 As a Black feminist and interdisciplinary scholar, my epistemological groundings and trainings shape the foundation of my approach to teaching.
 My teaching, an extension of my equity and justice orientation is grounded in the tenets: knowledge, consciousness, and empowerment (hooks, 1984).
 I see myself cultivating student-centered learning environments that encourage critical engagement with race, gender, urban education policy, and carceral studies.
 I have extensive teaching experience, ranging from my work with middle and high school aged students in youth prisons and community-based programs, to university-level instruction at both the University of California, Santa Barbara and the University of California, Los Angeles.
-As a teaching assistant, guest lecturer, and course instructor in the UCLA Department of Education, I have had the opportunity to teach undergraduate students within a variety of subjects including: education policy, “Intersectionality and the School/Prison Nexus,” and an introductory course on qualitative research design and social justice research methods.
-While I have a broad set of teaching interests and am prepared to teach courses that extend beyond my core research focus on intersectionality and education policy, I am particularly prepared to teach undergraduate and graduate level courses in critical race, feminist theory, urban/spatial studies, education policy, and carceral studies.
-I am also prepared to teach a wide range of qualitative methods and research design courses.
+I have had the opportunity to teach courses and facilitate within various topics including: school discipline and climate, relationship building, youth voice, intersectionality in education, qualitative research, and youth participatory action research.

 Personal Statement Development

 Personal statements are the most integral component of any admissions process.
-Jamelia leverages her storytelling expertise to support clients in developing outstanding essays that convey their purpose, academic preparedness, impactful experiences, and unique contributions.
+Dr. Harris leverages her storytelling expertise to support clients in developing outstanding essays that convey their purpose, academic preparedness, impactful experiences, and unique contributions.

 School Discipline and Climate Improvement